chiyuliu67/mule-otel-connector/README.md

 | Additional tags                                                                                                                                                                                                                                                                            | Specify resource attributes in the following format: key1=val1,key2=val2,key3=val3.
 Example: layer=sapi, environment:local.
 This value is connected with the environment variable: OTEL_RESOURCE_ATTRIBUTES                                                             |
 | Collector endpoint | The OTLP traces endpoint to connect to.
 The default is http://localhost:4317 when the protocol is GRPC and http://localhost:4318/v1/traces when the protocol is HTTP/PROTOBUF.
 The value is connected with the environment variable: OTEL_EXPORTER_OTLP_TRACES_ENDPOINT |

-Configuration example of the connector in the mule configuration file like global.xml:
+Configuration example of the connector in the mule configuration file global.xml:
 ```xml
 <open-telemetry:config
 	name="Open_Telemetry_Connector_Config"